Fruit Nursery

 PEACH TREES _____

-Peaches are self-fruitful, so unlike most fruit trees, you do not need two different varieties for cross-pollination All of our peach varieties are grown on semi-dwarf rootstock and are disease resistant.
+Peaches are self-fruitful, so unlike most fruit trees, you do not need two different varieties for cross-pollination All of our peach varieties are grown on semi-dwarf rootstock (though offering only standard height in 2025) and are disease resistant.
 Best fruit production in well-drained soils and full sun.
 Peach trees should be pruned in March, after the coldest weather has passed and before new growth begins to increase production.
 The following link provides a great illustration in the “pruning guide”, as well as lots of great, easy to follow suggestions on how to grow peaches.

 Here’s a link to Growing Stone Fruit (including plums) from the University of Minnesota Extension.